Why Your Business Needs an Org Chart

 Once you can see all of the roles you’re currently filling, you’ll have a much better idea of where your time is better spent.
 Use this to guide your hiring plan—hiring will help you fill the gaps where you’re stepping in and enable you to step back and focus on the bigger picture.

 You’ve identified who you need to hire.
-Now, let’s streamline your hiring and onboarding process—get the New Hire Integration System here.
+Now, let’s streamline your hiring and onboarding process.

 STAY IN THE LOOP!